AH4 howitzer

-Because of its greatly reduced weight, the AH4 can be used in mountain warfare, which was traditionally filled by more portable howitzers such as the 76 mm mountain gun M48 or 105 mm OTO Melara Mod 56.

 Design

 The body of the system has forward stabilizers as well as spades and dampers.
-It has a cannon that can fire 155mm/39 calibre shells with an elevation angle from -3° up to 72° with a traverse limit of 22°.
+It has a cannon that can fire 155mm L/39 calibre shells with an elevation angle from -3° up to 72° with a traverse limit of 22°.
 The hydro-pneumatic suspension allows for quick deployment of around 3 minutes and packing in 2 minutes.

-AH4 has an initial rate of fire up to 5 rounds per minute, and with continuous shooting at 2 rounds per minute.
+AH4 has an initial rate of fire up to 5 rounds per minute, and with continuous firing at 2 rounds per minute.